open-contracting/bi.open-contracting.org/powerbi/README.md

 - by any operating system user,
 - from any directory containing the `Makefile`,
 - to which the user has read, write and execute permissions.

+This command requires you to have write permission to the [Docker daemon's Unix socket](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), which is owned by the `root` user and `docker` group.
+Either run the command with `sudo`, or add the operating system user to the `docker` group.

 The `kingfisher-collect` image is for running `scrapy` and `manage.py` commands, like: